kwehage/guitar-map/README.md

 ## Usage
 `guitar_map` is a python application that plots a guitar fretboard using the python [dash](https://pypi.org/project/dash/) and [dash-bootstrap-components](https://pypi.org/project/dash-bootstrap-components/) libraries.
 The python script start a simple webserver at `http://localhost:8050`, and you can visualize and change the settings from your web browser.
 There are two ways to launch the application.
-* If you are not comfortable using the terminal, the program is also offered as an electron application which starts the webserver and web browser for you and runs self-contained in a stand-alone application.
+* If you are not comfortable using the terminal, the program is also offered as a self-contained electron application which starts the webserver and web browser for you.
 The executable is packaged for a variety of operating systems which you can download at https://github.com/kwehage/guitar-map/releases.
 * If you are comfortable using the terminal, you can start the python server and point your web browser to `http://localhost:8050`.

 ### Using prebuilt binaries